magocsil/die-melodie/README.md

    - [x] The program recognizes the clef.
    - [x] The application recognizes the time signature.
    - [ ] The application recognizes the notes correctly. / The notes in the output go a bit below or above the actual notes.
 Note: the current program output doesn't yet uses the format of the sample below.
+   - [x] The application has a readaloud part (like a screen reader).
    - [x] The application converts the notes into audible files.
    - [x] The application runs on a locally hosted server.
+   - [ ] Bars and voices can be selected while playing the music.

 - ### The used musical notation
 The output looks like this: